jonas-kgomo/SIMULACRA-VR/README.md

 MUSIC INSTRUMENTS IN VR

-SVR is a great platform for musicologists, enthusiasts Hyperinstruments
+SVR is a platform for musicologists, enthusiasts to play hyperinstruments in virtual reality.

+Simulacra is a tool that helps you design virtual sound worlds with abstract instruments.The infrastructure enable users without musicality develop sophisticated instruments.

+# Hyperinstruments

+Simulacra is a hyperinstrument that approaches musical instruments as haptic devices.Simulacra uses machine learning techniques to create experimental instruments which gives musicians the ability to make music using completely new sounds.
+It helps experience a cross between music and perception.

 ### "IoT" interactions